-(1) Paragraph 1.5(4)(c) of the Instrument provides that a qualified person is not considered to be independent of the issuer if the qualified person, or any affiliated entity of the qualified person, owns or by reason of an agreement, arrangement or undertaking expects to receive any securities of the issuer or an affiliated entity of the issuer or an interest in the property that is the subject of the technical report.
-The Canadian securities regulatory authorities recognize that issuers undergoing restructuring may settle outstanding debt to a qualified person with securities.
-In these circumstances, an issuer may apply for an exemption under section 9.1 of the Instrument to preserve the independence of the qualified person with respect to the issuer.
+(1) Paragraph 1.5(4)(c)Section 1.4 of the Instrument provides that the test an issuer and a qualified person should apply to determine whether a qualified person is not considered to be independent of the issuer if the qualified person, or any affiliated entity of the qualified person, owns or by reason of an agreement, arrangement or undertaking expects to receive any securities of the issuer or an affiliated entity of the issuer or an affiliated entity of the technical report.
+The Canadian.
+The test should be applied like this: if a reasonable person would consider the existence of any relationship described in section 1.4 of the Instrument would influence the qualified person's judgement, then the qualified person is probably not independent.
+If the issuer applies for relief, the securities regulatory authorities recognize that issuers undergoing restructuring may settle outstanding debt to a qualified person with securities.
+In these circumstances, an issuer may apply formay consider granting an exemption under section 9.1 of the Instrument to preserve the independence of the qualified person with respect to the issuer. if the issuer demonstrates why the involvement of an independent qualified person does not need to be preserved in a particular circumstance.